YangWithU/YangWithU/README.md

 Lazy, Sleepy, but thirsty for knowledge:sweat_smile:

-If you have some suggestions for me, please email me: plzw8@outlook.com
+If you have some suggestions for me, feel free to email me: plzw8@outlook.com

 ## Working status